 People with IDD have been isolated and segregated from their communities, and presumed incompetent, resulting in loss and denial of basic human rights and discrimination in almost all areas of personal and community life.
 Through self-advocacy, people with IDD will have more impact on their own situations and on the public policies that affect them.

 The self-advocacy movement has been critically important in supporting people with IDD to learn about self-advocacy skills and other topics, including:

 - Civil rights, including the right to vote, the right to integrated services and supports, and self-determination;

-- Development of leadership and assertiveness skills;
+- Self-confidence and development of leadership skills;

 - Involvement on boards and task forces and with policymakers at the local, state, and national level.